codebytes/sre-devops-platform-eng/slides/Slides.md

 - The "Blast Radius" refers to the potential impact of a change or failure.
 - Understanding and managing the blast radius is crucial in minimizing disruptions.
 - SREs focus on reducing the blast radius to ensure system stability and reliability.

 ---

+# Feature Flags & Toggles

+- **Feature Flags** (or Feature Toggles) are a technique that allows teams to modify system behavior without changing code.

+## Benefits

+- Enable/Disable features without deploying new code.
+- Gradually roll out features to a subset of users.
+- Easily roll back problematic features.
+- Test in production, ensuring real-world performance.

+---